 I am interested in areas of sexual selection, such as alternative mating strategies, intra-sexual competition and the reproductive/social behvaiour of coleoid cephalopods.

-I am a behavioural ecologist and professional aquarist, possessing a BSc in Zoology and a PhD in fish behavioural ecology.
-My research interests include the behavioural ecology of aquatic animals, especially cephalopods.
-I have a great deal of experience in controlled laboratory behvaiour experiments and aquatic field work, having dived many times in the UK (and abroad) and spent a good deal of time in Lake Malawi collecting fish and observational data.
+I have experience in controlled laboratory behaviour experiments and aquatic field work, having dived many times in the UK (and abroad) and spent a good deal of time in Lake Malawi collecting fish and observational data.

 As someone who works with captive aquatic animals I am an advocate for captive aquatic animal welfare, holding certificates in professional captive animal welfare and husbandry (including birds, mammals and reptiles).